-In this course, students will further develop the skills they need in order to be successful in advanced mathematics courses in the future.
-A particular emphasis is placed on preparation for future enrollment in Pre-Calculus.
-Students will study introductory statistics, survey design, experimental design, and advanced function analysis.
+In this course, students will explore key topics related to probability, statistics, data analysis, confidence intervals, and hypothesis testing.
+Through assessing data, displays, and studies, students will learn to evaluate the validity of claims based on data studies.
+Students will also strengthen their advanced critical thinking skills and their ability to construct and defend viable arguments using the tools of mathematics.
 The content covered in this course has a wide variety of applications, so it may be of particular interest to students considering further study in the arts, humanities, or social sciences.
-Please consult the math forecasting guide on pages 40-41 for details regarding enrollment criteria.
+Please consult the math forecasting guide on pages 41-42 for details regarding enrollment criteria.